Blog

 Take responsibility for your belongings

 • Purchase used things instead of new—and buy items that last.
-Did you know UBC has its own thrift store located in the UBC Life Building?
+Did you know UBC has its own thrift store.
+And every September, SHCS operates the Mindful Market, which re-sells items donated by last year’s residents.

 • Take care of your belongings—by maintaining, repairing and mending them when possible.